gritcoding/minecraft/README.md

   - :trophy: Challenges for parents
     - Move to position 0,0,0
     - Learn to fly and swim
+    - How big (x, z) is your world?
-    - Build a house with stone, door, windows and wooden roof (+fence around the house)
+    - Build a house with stone walls, door, windows and wooden roof (bonus: fence around the house)
-    - What are the dimensions of your house?
+    - What are the dimensions (x, y, z) of your house?

 ### Introduction to Python (40 mins: 11:20am - noon)
 - Why Python?